EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Systematic inversion of the initiative timeline
+Systematic chronology reversal of initiative

 Discover how another country covers this same story.